SAP-archive/BUILD/Contribution.md

 ###<a name="Analyse Existing Issues"></a>Analyze Existing Issues
+Check the Issue Tracker in the project repository for issues in an area you are interested in contributing to.
+You might might be able to provide further information, or a hint that helps other contributors understand the issue.
+This is a great way to get acquainted with the project.
+You might want to fix an issue.
+For more information, see <a href="#Fix Issues">    Fix Issues</a>.

-Check current open issues in Issue Tracker in this repository for issues you are interested in responding to.
-It might be a reported defect you want to fix, an approved new feature if you can identify an area you are interested in contributing to.
-Perhaps there is a new feature being developed, or a bug being fixed, that you can contribute to.
-Simply contact the contributor responsible for the issue via the communication thread for the issue, and ask if you can help out.
+Perhaps there is a new feature being developed that you can contribute to?
+In this case, simply contact the contributor responsible for the issue using the communication thread for the issue, and make a suggestion or ask if you can help out.
 Generally contributors are interested to hear what you have to say.
-Chekc our Communication Guidelines (link) if you have a moment, so you will know what to expect!

-Check current open issues in Issue Tracker in this repository and see if you can identify an area you are interested in contributing to.
-Perhaps there is a new feature being developed, or a bug being fixed, that you can contribute to.
-Simply contact the contributor responsible for the issue via the communication thread for the issue, and ask if you can help out.
-Generally contributors are interested to hear what you have to say.
 Check our Communication Guidelines (link) if you have a moment, so you will know what to expect!

 ###<a name="Report Issues"></a>Report Issues
-You can contribute by simply reporting issues you encountered using Project Norman.
+You can contribute by simply reporting issues you encountered when using Project Norman.
 Before you report a bug, please check in the Issues Tracker first whether it has already been reported by another user.

 For guidelines on reporting issues, please refer to <a href="#How Do I Report Issues?">    How Do I Report Issues?</a> section.

 ###<a name="Fix Issues"></a>Fix Issues

-Check for open issues in the Issue Tracker in this repository to identify a defect to fix.
+Check the Issue Tracker in the project repository for issues in an area you are interested in fixing.
 Consider issues that are currently being fixed aswell if they interest you, because the contributor responsible might appreciate the offer of assistance.
-Simply contact them using the communication thread for the issue, and ask if you can help out.
-Check our Communication Guidelines (link) if you have a moment.

-For guidelines on reporting issues, please refer to <a href="#How Do I Contribute Code?">    How Do I Contribute Code?</a> section.
+For guidelines on contributing a fix, please refer to <a href="#How Do I Contribute Code?">    How Do I Contribute Code?</a> section.

 ###<a name="Propose and Build New Features"></a>Propose and Build New Features

 We welcome your innovations to Project Norman.
 If you don't know exactly what you'd like to contribution, why not see if there is something on the project roadmap you find interesting.
 If you see something, why not give it a go?
 Contact one of our core developers first though, to make sure nobody else has started it.
 Even if they have, you might still be able to contribute.
 In any case, contacting the developer and agreeing on the basic parameters of your proposal is an important if you don't want to risk your contribution being refused.
 Furthermore, the developer might have some valuable hints and tips that save you a lot of time of and effort.

-For guidelines on reporting issues, please refer to <a href="#How Do I Contribute Code?">    How Do I Contribute Code?</a> section.
+For guidelines on contributing an enhancment, please refer to <a href="#How Do I Contribute Code?">    How Do I Contribute Code?</a> section.

 ##<a name="How Do I Report Issues?"></a>How Do I Report Issues?